 Finding out you are insulin resistant doesn't mean much unless you understand what that implies, and how it effects your health.
 Insulin resistance is an condition in which the body is not responding properly to the hormone insulin.
 If faulty insulin signaling is not treated, it can develop into worsening conditions of metabolic syndrome, pre diabetes, and finally type 2 diabetes.

 The insulin resistant condition is rooted in the metabolic effects of a high carb diet in combination with a lack of exercise.
-Weight gain, in my opinion, is a symptom of the resistance, rather than a cause.
+Weight gain is a symptom of insulin resistance, rather than a cause.

 Carbohydrates are foods which contain either some form of sugar or starch, or both.
 For instance, orange juice is full of fructose, a type of sugar, and white potatoes contain large amounts of starch.
 Both types of carbohydrate are broken down in the body into glucose, a simple sugar, which your cells can use for energy to do all the things that cells do.